Jchenhall/Motoreasy/README.md

 ## Packages used

 ### Client:
 1. Axios - Promise based HTTP client for the browser and node.js.
 I used this npm package to help interact with mongodb.
-2.Scss - This packages was installed as a method for styling the front end.
+2. 2.
+Scss - This packages was installed as a method for styling the front end.

 ### Server:
 1. Cors/Express    -    Cors and Express are middleware packages used to help push information to the mongodb.